-- 1. Rise to be recognized in a controlled way.
+1. Move to be recognized in a controlled way.
 Because there are often more questions than there is time for in a questioning period, participants often feel the need to compete with one another to be recognized.
-As a result, they may literally leap out of their seats when the P.O. calls for questions, often scattering papers or even upsetting their desk.
+As a result, they may literally leap out of their seats when the P.O. calls for questions, often scattering papers or even upsetting

+- their desk.
 A good P.O. should address this and make efforts to curtail it, but members should take the initiative and maintain their poise, keeping their roles as members of the United States Congress in mind. - 2.
 Directly address questions to the speaker.
-When recognized by the P.O., a speaker should not immediately launch into his question; instead, he should first thank the P.O. (a simple "Thank you" will suffice) and then directly address his question to the speaker, beginning his question with a title, such as "Senator . . ." or "Representative Smith . . . " This helps participants remain calm and appear professional. - 3.
-Remain standing until the speaker has completed her answer.
-Many questioners immediately sit down, without waiting for a reply; this suggests a lack of interest in the answer and is a sign of disrespect to the chamber.
+When recognized by the P.O., a speaker should not immediately launch into their question; instead, they should first thank the P.O. (a simple "Thank you" will suffice) and then directly address their question to the speaker, beginning their question with a title, such as "Senator . . ." or "Representative Smith" This helps participants remain calm and appear professional. - 3.
+Remain in position until the speaker has completed their answer.
+Many questioners immediately sit down or relax their posture, without waiting for a reply; this suggests a lack of interest in the answer and is a sign of disrespect to the chamber.